BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/Clamp_Lipolysis_Assay.md

 #### Insulin Suppression Statistics

 For relative insulin suppression of NEFA levels, we observed a **32.852772** percent reduction in insulin suppression of NEFA levels with dexamethasone.
+We observed a 71.01346 percent suppression with insulin in the control group, and a 47.6835699 percent suppression in the dexamethasone treated group.
 The data could not be assumed to have a normal distribution from a Shapiro-Wilk test (p=9.8595803&times; 10^-4^).
 To test for equal variance we used Levene's test, which for insulin-suppressed NEFA levels had a p-value of 0.168005.
 Based on a lack of normality we did a Mann-Whitney test which had a p-value of **0.0579513**.

 # Triglyceride Levels